-Teresa’s description of the soul is easy for me to understand yet at the same time illustrates the complexity of our human condition.
+Teresa’s description of the soul is easy for me to understand.
+Yet at the same time her writing illustrates the complexity of our human condition.

 Throughout the Interior Castle the doctor of the Church takes readers on a spiritual journey by examining how in navigating through the castle of our soul we are able to grow in closer union with God.

-Without a thorough examination of oneself and spiritual guidance we are not able to recognize the graces God grants us daily and gives ways for us to clear out the “dustiness” of our soul.
+Without a thorough examination of oneself and spiritual guidance we are not able to recognize the graces God grants us daily.
+God can clean out the “dustiness” of our souls.
 Just like how my home needs frequent seasonal cleanings, the Church in Her wisdom has seasonal cleanings as well for us to grow in holiness.

 My goal is to take a few minutes each remaining week in Lent to reflect on St. Teresa of Avila’s words in Interior Castle.
 I hope you all prayerfully consider to join me in this journey and cleanse your own soul of the “dustiness” of sin and temptation.

 Saint Patrick lived in the 5th century and was a Christian missionary.
 He was instrumental in converting Ireland to Christianity.
 Known most for his usage of the shamrock to help explain the Trinity, Patrick’s successfully converted the pagans.